Fontainebleau Las Vegas: Initial construction: 2007–2009

 Soffer said Turnberry did a "respectful job" of building the Fontainebleau hotel tower away from Turnberry Place residents.
-Soffer also stated that the property was zoned for a hotel and casino, and said that residents knew such a project would ultimately be built on the property: "We're not going to buy a 20-acre property and leave it as a vacant lot.
-It's a property with proper zoning and nothing was ever promised.
-It's as simple as that. […] The bottom line is you can't please everyone."
-Turnberry Place residents planned to have a district judge rule on whether the Clark County Commission should have approved the garage re-design, which was alleged to be in violation of a county ordinance.
-The judge ruled in favor of the project, stating that the re-design was legally approved.
-Aside from the garage, residents had also been concerned about potential traffic increases that would be caused by the new resort.
+Soffer also stated that the land was zoned for a hotel and casino, and said that residents knew such a project would ultimately be built on the property.
+Turnberry Place residents asked a district judge to rule on whether the Clark County Commission should have approved the garage re-design, which was alleged to be in violation of a county ordinance; the judge ruled in favor of the project, stating that the re-design was legally approved.